mottaquikarim/dev/blog/content/posts/is-json-decoder-broken-in-golang.md

 ([sauce](https://golang.org/src/encoding/json/stream.go#L49))

-We are only focusing on the method call relevant to our current analysis - there are conditionals checked _before_ `readValue` is executed which simply sanity checks for various poorly formatted string states.
+We are only focusing on the method call relevant to our current analysis - there are conditionals checked _before_ `readValue` is executed, which are simply sanity checks for various poorly formatted string states.
 These conditional checks work as expected so for the purposes of this analysis they are "uninteresting".

 In short, `dec.readValue()` uses the `dec.scan` (which, recall, is an instance of the `json.scanner` struct) attribute to process chars in the buffer one by one until an error or a `scanEnd` transition value state is reached.
 (This is the focus of the next section)